 We’ll also show you what things you should consider, so you can make sure you’re still getting the best deal on your mortgage.

 If you're looking for a mortgage but don't know where to start, there is no need to worry.
-Many people find mortgages totally confusing and it's not surprising given that there are thousands of deals to choose from, from buy to let to first time buyer mortgages.
-What's more the 'fear factor' is compounded by the fact you are talking about borrowing a lot of money so it is important to get the decision right.
+Many people find mortgages totally confusing and it's not suprising given that there are thousands of deals to choose from, from buy-to-let to first time buer mortgages.
+What's more the 'fear factor' is compounded by the fact you are talking about borrowing a lot of money so it's important to get the decision right.

 However, in actual fact, mortgages aren't that complicated.
 Here we look at the basic things to think about when comparing products so you're more confident about working out which is the best mortgage for you.

-A mortgage is just a specific type of loan that is given in order to buy a property.
+A mortgage is just a specific type of loan that is given to buy property.
 Given the size of the loan, it is secured against your home to protect the lender giving it the right to repossess the property if you can't keep up with your monthly repayments.